-Contact the Office of Campus Ministry at email@example.com or fill out the online form for APU CARES to look after the student.
+Contact us at firstname.lastname@example.org or fill out the online form for APU CARES to look after the student.
 An APU Care Team is available to assist students in crisis and get them the appropriate resources.
 APU offers students’ services through the Univeristy Counseling Center, Student Health Center, Academic Success Center, pastoral counseling services, and Residence Life staff that regularly assist students.

 Occasionally, mentoring relationships need to end before the academic school year is over and we would like to help you through that process and, if you desire, rematch you with a new student to be blessed by you.

 Can I mentor more than one student?

 Yes!
 In fact, we welcome it.
 Mentors typically mentor between one and four students individually at any given time.
 Also, as one mentoring relationship ends, we can rematch you with a new student.